ammilam/mac-intro/README.md

 `./setup.sh`

-You will be expected to provide a [Github Persional Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) - so one handy.
+You will be expected to provide a [Github Persional Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) - so have one handy.